-Over the years we have donated a substantial amount of time to creative work for charities and social initiatives.
-In 2020 we turned this into a formal pledge stating that we will invest 1% of our profit and time to purpose-driven organisations who contribute to one of our three focus areas: Climate protection, Sustainable Consumption and Production, or Diversity, Equality and Inclusion.
+Over the years we have donated a substantial amount of time and money to creative work for charities and social initiatives.
+Due to COVID, our monetary donations in 2020 were less than other years (€13.568), but at the end of 2020 we created a formal pledge stating that we will invest 1% of our profit and time to purpose-driven organisations who contribute to one of our three focus areas: Climate protection, Sustainable Consumption and Production, or Diversity, Equality and Inclusion.
 By focusing on these topics, we can ensure that our efforts have the biggest impact.
 This will be one of our main promises for the years to come.